awsdocs/aws-greengrass-developer-guide/doc_source/secrets.md

 These are the requirements for local secret support:
 + You must be using AWS IoT Greengrass Core v1\.7 or later\.
-+ To get the values of local secrets, your user\-defined Lambda functions must use AWS IoT Greengrass Core SDK v1\.3\.0\.
++ To get the values of local secrets, your user\-defined Lambda functions must use AWS IoT Greengrass Core SDK v1\.3\.0 or later\.
 + The private key used for local secrets encryption must be specified in the Greengrass configuration file\.
 By default, AWS IoT Greengrass uses the core private key stored in the file system\.
 To provide your own private key, see [Specify the Private Key for Secret Encryption](#secrets-config-private-key)\.
+Only the RSA key type is supported\.
 **Note**
 Currently, AWS IoT Greengrass supports only the [PKCS\#1 v1\.5](https://tools.ietf.org/html/rfc2313) padding mechanism for encryption and decryption of local secrets when using hardware\-based private keys\.
 If you're following vendor\-provided instructions to manually generate hardware\-based private keys, make sure to choose PKCS\#1 v1\.5\.
 AWS IoT Greengrass doesn't support Optimal Asymmetric Encryption Padding \(OAEP\)\.
 + AWS IoT Greengrass must be granted permission to get your secret values\.
 This allows AWS IoT Greengrass to fetch the values during group deployment\.
 If you're using the default Greengrass service role, then AWS IoT Greengrass already has access to secrets with names that start with *greengrass\-*\.
 To customize access, see [Allow AWS IoT Greengrass to Get Secret Values](#secrets-config-service-role)\.